SurajMandal14/portal-app/README.md

     -   For cross-component state or more complex scenarios, React Context API is used (e.g., `StudentDataContext`).
     -   Data fetching from server actions is typically done via `async/await` calls within client components or passed as props from Server Components.
 -   **Forms:** React Hook Form (`react-hook-form`) is used for managing form state, validation (with Zod via `@hookform/resolvers/zod`), and submission.
 -   **User Session on Client:** After login, user information (role, name, email, IDs) is stored in `localStorage`.
 The `Header` component and individual dashboard pages read this information to tailor the UI and navigation.
+The Header dynamically shows the school name for affiliated users or "Scholr" for Super Admins.

 ## Key Workflows (High-Level)